7anya/3PO/README.md

 Once you are able to boot into the VM, we can set it up normally.

-If you are using qemu in a remote server, you need to configure grub such that it can redirect output to seriel in /etc/grub..
+If you are using qemu in a remote server, you need to configure grub such that it can redirect output to seriel in /etc/grub.
+Follow this guide for that: https://www.thomas-krenn.com/en/wiki/Installing_Ubuntu_20.04_via_a_serial_console

 We dont need the iso anymore, so it can be deleted.